 At Living Well Disability Services, we’re proud to be recognized as a Minnesota Business Magazine Leaders in Health Care – Employee Wellness Program Award winner in 2016!
-According to Minnesota Business Magazine, this award recognizes Minnesota based “individuals and companies that have supported or accelerated the regional health care industry through innovations in the medical field, corporate philanthropy, and workplace innovations.”
+This award recognizes Minnesota based “individuals and companies that have supported or accelerated the regional health care industry through innovations in the medical field, corporate philanthropy, and workplace innovations.”
 Living Well Disability Services is recognized as an innovator and leader in employee and workplace wellness.
 View the other winners and finalists, and read more here.

 Our staff work to support individuals with disabilities and each person supported creates an individualized wellness plan with personal goals aimed at physical fitness and community connections.
 Plans include health coaching, horticulture, art and music therapies, volunteerism, and mind body wellness.
 Improved nutrition and increased physical activity has resulted in a better quality of life for both employees and people with disabilities.
 Read more about our wellness philosophy, here: https://livingwell.org/wellness

 Living Well Disability Services is proud to announce that Akoele Danklou, Personal Advocate at our Mary Adele Home, has been named a 2016 ‘ARRM Cares Direct Support Professional Award’ winner!

 Akoele began her career with our organization six years ago.
 What began as an asleep overnight position out of necessity for an extra job grew into the role of Personal Advocate out of her desire to bring change into people’s lives.